BMogetta/front-end-template/SECURITY.md

 - A security advisory will be released on the project website detailing the vulnerability, as well as recommendations for end-users to protect themselves.
-  Security advisories will be listed at https://rucapenlabs.com/security/advisories.
+  Security advisories will be listed in this repository.

 <!-- END OF FRONT END TEMPLATE SECURITY.MD BLOCK -->